Wednesday, January 5, 2022

 Maybe that’s why I love cooking so much.
 My hands are busy, which keeps my mind quiet, and it’s just me and a rolling pin.
-Well, me and a rolling pin and 16 gallons of flour dusting every counter in the kitchen and probably nine bowls and a pile of peas rolling around on the floor and a stack of dishes and four half-open drawers and maybe there’s a live pigeon or an antelope in there, who knows at this point.
+Well, me and a rolling pin and 16 gallons of flour dusting every counter in the kitchen and probably nine bowls and a pile of peas rolling around on the floor and a stack of dishes and four half-open drawers and maybe there’s a live pigeon or an antelope in there, who knows.
 It’s pretty much a disaster.

 But it’s me and my disaster, just us, making crust and quiche.